Table of Contents

 Some of the actions that can benefit adults with ADHD include:

 - Regular exercise.
 Getting daily exercise can be very helpful for someone with ADHD.
 Exercise stimulates the body to release endorphins, feel good chemicals.
-These brain chemicals can stimulate the executive functions, such as decision-making, mood, memory, and to control impulsivity.
+These brain chemicals can stimulate executive functions, such as decision-making, mood, and memory, and control impulsivity.